pjeanjean/sle2019-artifact/README.md

 - [Oracle JDK 9](https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase9-3934878.html)
 - [GEMOC Studio 3.1.0](http://gemoc.org/studio_releases/eclipse_package/updatesite/2019/07/29/V3.1.0.html)

+This artifact might also run with `JDK 10`, but it is not recommended as the GEMOC Studio relies on `JavaFX` for parts of its UI, and we find that it is not trivial to properly install it on this specific version.
+**This artifact will not work with any JDK version greater than 10** since this specific version of the GEMOC Studio uses Xtext version `2.14`, not compatible with Java 11 (see [here](https://www.eclipse.org/Xtext/releasenotes.html#/releasenotes/2019/03/05/version-2-17-0)).

-Also, please not that even though this artifact should work on any platform supported by the GEMOC Studio, this was not tested extensively and, as such, we strongly recommend to use a 64-bits Linux distribution.
+Also, please note that even though this artifact should work on any platform supported by the GEMOC Studio, this was not tested extensively and, as such, we recommend to use a 64-bits Linux distribution.

-If you are unable to satisfy one of these requirements, you can still run this artifact on a virtual machine built using the automated builder `Packer` (see next section).
+We also provide a virtual machine built using the automated builder `Packer` that includes all these requirements, you can use it if your environment does not meet the required specifications.

 ## Virtual Machine